 Rapid Hearing Screening

-Pennsylvania requires all students with special needs to complete an annual hearing screening.
-Students who are unable to complete standard hearing screenings are tested at school by the IU13 educational audiologist.
+Pennsylvania requires students in grades K-3, 7, 11 to complete an annual hearing screening.
+Students who are unable to complete standard hearing screenings can be tested at school by the IU13 educational audiologist.
 Alternative test protocols such as Conditioned Play Audiometry, Tympanometry, and Otoacoustic Emissions are available for these students.

 Sign Language Interpreting Service